Donvale: Sport

-The suburb has two Australian Rules football teams.
-The first is the Donvale Magpies, competing in the Eastern Football League.
-The second is the Donvale Crusaders, who compete in the Saturday Football League.
-However, their home ground is shard with the Mitcham Eagles Football Club, at Heatherdale Reserve, Mitcham, Victoria.
+The suburb has one Australian Rules football team - the Donvale Magpies, competing in the Eastern Football League.

 Donvale also has an indoor sports centre, with a gymnasium, complete with a sprung floor and a foam pit.
 The centre also has two basketball courts, which are played on every Saturday by the children in the Doncaster District Primary School Basketball Association.